 We added product sales from TEGSEDI to our commercial revenue in the fourth quarter of 2018 and we added product sales from WAYLIVRA to our commercial revenue in the third quarter of 2019.
 In the U.S., we distribute TEGSEDI through an exclusive distribution agreement with a third-party logistics company, or 3PL, that takes title to TEGSEDI.
 The 3PL is our sole customer in the U.S. The 3PL then distributes TEGSEDI to a specialty pharmacy and a specialty distributor, which we collectively refer to as wholesalers, who then distribute TEGSEDI to health care providers and patients.
-In Europe, we sell TEGSEDI and WAYLIVRA to hospitals and pharmacies using 3PLs as distributors.
+In Europe, prior to the third quarter of 2019 we distributed TEGSEDI through a non-exclusive distribution model with a 3PL that took title to TEGSEDI.
+The 3PL was our sole customer in Europe.
+The 3PL in Europe then distributed TEGSEDI to hospitals and pharmacies.
+In the third quarter of 2019, we began using distributors to sell both TEGSEDI and WAYLIVRA directly to hospitals and pharmacies in Europe.